 It is important to familiarize yourself with the Kings County local rules when filing any type of legal documents in Kings County.
 These local rules outline special rules and procedures that are required when filing a case in the Kings County Superior Court.
 Most county court local rules are segregated by type of case.
 Unfortunately the various local rules applicable to Kings County probates are intermixed with rules for civil, family law and other types of cases.
 As a result, there is no easy way to view the local rules apply solely to probate cases filed in Kings County.
 You must review all the rules and locate those applicable to probate cases.

 To access the court docket for Kings County probate cases, you can use their online system which covers cases filed after October 24, 2014

 You do not need to hire an attorney to probate an estate.
 Attorneys fees in probate cases are set by statute.
-This means the attorney is entitled to a preestablished fee regardless of the amount of work he/she puts into probating an estate.
+This means the attorney is entitled to a pre-established fee regardless of the amount of work he/she puts into probating an estate.
 Use our probate calculator to find out what the statutory attorney fees would be in a particular estate.
-You will be surprised of the savings when using our services!
-If you can work with an experienced legal document assistant in probating an estate, you and the heirs will save thousands of dollars in attorney and court related expenses.
+You will be surprised at the savings when using our services!
+If you can work with an experienced legal document assistant in probating an estate, you and the heirs will save thousands of dollars in attorney and court-related expenses.

 The Probate Process in Kings County